Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Introduction

 \section{Introduction}

-Networks (also known as graphs) are a general and flexible representation for describing complex systems of interacting entities, which have been widely-used to represent real-world data.
-In recent years, Graph Neural Networks (GNNs) have achieved great success in many challenging graph tasks \cite{Khalil2017,Li2018,Fan2020,Bai2021}.
-Among such tasks, detecting a set of critical nodes in sparse networks \cite{Arulselvan2009,Zhou2019,Fan2020,Zhou2021} is an important yet particularly hard task.
+Networks (also known as graphs) are a general and flexible representation for describing complex systems of interacting entities, which have been widely used to represent real-world data.
+For example, an air transport network is a complex infrastructure system consisting of various nodes (airports) and links (airport connections).
+In recent years, graph neural networks (GNNs) have achieved great success in many challenging graph tasks \cite{Li2018,Fan2020,Bai2021,Wang2022,Luo2023}.
+Among such tasks, detecting a set of critical nodes in sparse networks \cite{Arulselvan2009,Zhou2019,Xu2019,Fan2020,Zhou2021} is an important yet particularly hard task.

-Critical node detection is useful in such practical applications, e.g., vulnerability assessment \cite{Shen2012a}, drug discovery \cite{Harrold2013}, epidemic control \cite{Doostmohammadian2020}, network security \cite{Zhang2020}, and social network analysis \cite{Fan2020}, where valuable knowledge may be discovered by investigating the identified critical nodes.
+Critical node detection is useful in many practical applications \cite{Xu2019,Zhang2020,Doostmohammadian2020,Fan2020,Zhou2021c,Zhou2023b,Zhou2024b,Zhou2024}, where valuable knowledge may be discovered by investigating the identified critical nodes.
+For example, road networks are extremely vulnerable to cascading failure caused by traffic accidents or anomalous events.
+Therefore, accurate identification of critical nodes, whose failure may cause a dramatic reduction in the road network transmission efficiency, is of great significance to traffic management and control schemes \cite{Xu2019}.
+Considering the worldwide air transportation network as a weighted network, many airport connections could be completely or partially disrupted during such extreme events.
+It is important to identify the most critical airport connections and their impact on network connectivity \cite{Zhou2021c}.
 According to specific scenarios, different connectivity measures are designed to quantify network functionality appropriately.
-In this study, we focus on a basic critical node detection problem known as Critical Node Problem (CNP) \cite{Zhou2021}.
+In this study, we focus on a basic critical node detection problem known as the critical node problem (CNP) \cite{Zhou2021}.
 It aims to find a subset of nodes such that the removal of these vertices minimizes the pairwise connectivity of the residual network.

-Detecting critical nodes in sparse networks is a very challenging task \cite{Arulselvan2009,Baggio2021}.
+Detecting critical nodes in sparse networks is a very challenging task \cite{Arulselvan2009,Baggio2021,Zhou2021b,Salemi2022,Zhou2023b,Zhou2023}.
 On the one hand, critical nodes are task-specific, i.e., the number and location of critical nodes may vary from task to task.
-On the other hand, they need to be found at the global-scale.
-To the best of our knowledge, there is no existing deep learning methods that can identify task-dependent critical nodes at the global-scale in an efficient manner.
+On the other hand, they need to be found at the global scale.
+To the best of our knowledge, there is no existing deep learning method that can identify task-dependent critical nodes at the global scale in an efficient manner.

-Due to its NP-hard nature, state-of-the-art CNP solutions are based on heuristic approaches \cite{Pullan2015,Aringhieri2016,Zhou2019,Zhou2021}.
-Domain knowledge and trial-and-error are necessary to design them.
-They need to be revised or re-executed whenever a problem change of the problem occurs.
-It thus becomes extremely expensive to apply them to detect critical nodes in real-world networks that are constantly changing.